zain-bahsarat/filedown/Readme.md

-Downloads the files from url mentioned in the csv url
+Downloads the files from urls mentioned in the csv